hsorby/mapclientplugins.argonviewerstep/docs/index.rst

 Overview
 --------

 The **Argon Viewer Step** is a general purpose visualization tool helps display and manage `Zinc` scenes.
+It's highly relied on `Zinc Widgets` library, also can be seen as a combination of a group of `Zinc Widgets`.

+The input of **Argon Viewer Step** is a `Zinc library` compatible EX file, or an Argon file.
 The output of this tool is an Argon file which can be used to generate WebGL files for visualization.

 This document describes how to set up and use the **Argon Viewer** user interface in Mapping Tools.
+The reading and writing process of argon document is managed by the underlying `argon library`,  together with the `Zinc library` which handles model representation and computation.

 Workflow Connections
 --------------------

 As shown in :numref:`fig-argon-viewer-step-workflow`, the **Argon Viewer Step** uses 1 inputs on the left:

-1. A **File Chooser** to read from a `Zinc library`` compatible EX files or an argon file.
+1. A **File Chooser** to read from a `Zinc library` compatible EX files or an argon file.

 It produces 1 output which may be piped to other workflow steps:

-1. An argon file.
+1. An argon structure JSON file, can be used to generate WebGL files for visualization.

 .. _fig-argon-viewer-step-workflow: